kammitama5/kammitama5.github.io/_posts/2018-5-1-Tuesday-May-1st.md

     I won't say this explicitly because I have no evidence, but I think that doing both will help me become a better problem-solver and a better programmer.
 I really think doing Rust will help me with Haskell, too.
   - Secondly, I've been invited to participate in my first PLMW workshop!
-This is great news, because it is an opportunity to be meet with peers and be mentored by professionals in research.
+This is great news, because it is an opportunity to meet with peers and be mentored by professionals in research.
 So I'm pretty psyched.
 PLMW is a mentorship workshop for researchers in programming languages.
 This one is part of PLDI, which I'm attending in June (the programming languages design and implementation conference).